sigp/lighthouse/book/src/faq.md

 ### My beacon node is stuck at downloading historical block using checkpoing sync.
 What can I do?

 Check the number of peers you are connected to.
-If you have low peers, try to do port forwarding on the port 9000 TCP/UDP to increase peer count.
+If you have low peers (less than 50), try to do port forwarding on the port 9000 TCP/UDP to increase peer count.